rodluger/k2cbv/README.md

 In general it works pretty well.
 We still need to fine-tune the smoothing -- I'm using a simple Savitsky-Golay low pass filter on the input light curves *and* on the regressors, but there's still some residual higher-frequency noise.
 Also, in some light curves (such as the last one), the CBVs try to fit out some of the intrinsic stellar variability, which is bad.
 A good GP model could help, but my GPs wouldn't work for this, since they were trained to fit this signal in the first place.

 I find that this works for K2SC, but not as well, mostly because the low frequency systematics are smaller and the CBVs are more dominated by white noise/higher frequency noise (mostly stellar variability I think).
 A better filtering method might help with this.

+The final issue is that this introduces jumps in some of the light curves.
+This is only going to be an issue for campaigns with breakpoints occuring during data gaps (only Campaign 1 for Everest), so I'm not too worried about that.
+But we could think of using a GP or a good polynomial to smooth those discontinuities.